LatifBaraba/React-TS-Webpack/README.md

 # React-TS-Webpack Starter

-This is React + Typescript + Webpack Start Application
+This is React + Typescript + Webpack Starter Application

 ## Include